 - The age and health of the spouses

 - Any assets or liabilities of the respective parties, such as inheritances or gifts

 Given the subjective nature of alimony determination, it is important that you have an aggressive, persuasive Skippack divorce lawyer on your side who will advocate for you and protect your interests with respect to alimony.
 Our dedicated attorneys will explore every available argument and option to put the best possible case forward on your behalf.
 When alimony proceedings become contentious, our firm has the resources necessary to ensure your rights are protected; we will consult with accountants and financial experts to ensure that your former spouse or soon-to-be-former spouse is dealing fairly with you in the alimony determination process.
 Finally, we know that prenuptial agreements can affect the availability or amount of alimony to be paid or received, so we will review any agreements you may have signed to ensure they are enforceable before they impact an alimony determination.
 Call our Skippack spousal support lawyers to schedule your free initial consultation today!

-Despite the existence of alimony guidelines to determine baseline amounts, determination of a final alimony amount is an incredibly fact-intensive endeavor.
-If you have questions about the alimony process, or what your rights and obligations are under you existing alimony order, call us or email us today to schedule a free consultation to discuss your case with one of our skilled Skippack alimony attorneys.
+Despite the existence of alimony guidelines to determine baseline amounts, the determination of a final alimony amount is an incredibly fact-intensive endeavor.
+If you have questions about the alimony process, or what your rights and obligations are under your existing alimony order, call us or email us today to schedule a free consultation to discuss your case with one of our skilled Skippack alimony attorneys.
 Call us at 215-822-7575 or send us a message through our Contact Us page on our website to schedule a free confidential consultation.